What should I expect during my first visit?

 Will the massage hurt?

 This depends on the type of massage.
-Relaxation or Swedish style massage shouldn’t hurt at all.
-Deep tissue massage, trigger point therapy, and some sports massage techniques can be uncomfortable at times but it should only be in a “good hurt” kind of way.
+Deep tissue massage, trigger point therapy, and some sports massage techniques can be uncomfortable at times but it should only be in a pleasantly uncomforatble kind of way.
 “Hurt so good” is similar to the feeling of stretching or foam rolling.

 What if I don’t want a certain part of my body worked on?

 You are always in control of your massage session, period.
-Your therapist will always ask if there are any areas of your body that you wouldn’t like to be worked on.
-It’s your responsibility to let your therapist which areas to avoid.
-For example, many people prefer not to have their abdominal area worked.
-Regardless, skilled therapists can usually still provide appropriate therapeutic relief even around most avoided areas.
+Your therapist will always ask if there are any areas of your body that you would not like to be worked on.

 How will I feel after my session?